KQM-git/HSRNews/archive/668.md

 ### Game Updates and Improvements Overview

+■2024/08/16

+- Fixes an issue where there is a chance that certain characters' abilities might target abnormally when certain enemy abilities or Blessings in combat inflict debuffs on enemies under specific conditions.

+- Fixes an issue where Trailblazers are unable to navigate to the hyperlink within their mail while playing with controllers.

 ■2024/08/14

 - Fixes an issue where the countdown is abnormally missing in the Planar Fissure page for the Travel Log.
 The Planar Fissure event time has been set to: 2024/08/14 04:00:00 (server) - 2024/08/21 03:59:00 (server).